-Cisco ANM can be run either as a Cisco ANM Virtual Appliance for VMware or as an application on a dedicated server as Cisco ANM for Red Hat Enterprise Linux.
+Cisco ANM can be run in two ways:

+- As a virtual machine: Cisco ANM Virtual Appliance for VMware - As an application on a dedicated server: Cisco ANM for Red Hat Enterprise Linux (RHEL)

 Cisco ANM Virtual Appliance for VMware is run as a virtual machine in a VMware vSphere 4.0 or 4.1 environment.
 There is no change to the Cisco ANM user's web interface, nor does the use of this appliance affect the way that Cisco ANM manages network devices.
 When deployed, this appliance is nearly identical to Cisco ANM run on a standalone Linux server; it is a complete computing system, including the application and operating system and an interface similar to the Cisco IOS® Software interface for administration functions such as backing up and restoring the system and configuring SNMP properties.